-Reasonable accommodations for students with disabilities will be considered on a nondiscriminatory, confidential, case-by-case basis and in consultation with the UIW Office of Student Disability Services.
+Reasonable accommodations for students with disabilities will be considered on a nondiscriminatory, confidential, caseby-case basis and in consultation with the UIW Office of Student Disability Services.
 This includes a review of whether the accommodations may jeopardize clinician/patient safety, or the educational process of the student, including all coursework, clinical experiences and internships deemed essential for graduation.
-This process is informed by the knowledge that students with disabilities have the ability to become successful health professionals.
-Students who believe they have a disability are encouraged to contact UIW Student Disability Services at 210-829-3997.
-For more information, see https://my.uiw.edu/sds/index.html.
+The technical standards delineated above must be met with or without reasonable accommodation.
+Students who, after review of the technical standards determine that they require reasonable accommodation to fully engage in the program, should contact UIW Student Disability Services (SDS) to confidentially discuss their accommodations.
+An SDS Advisor for the health professions can be reached by calling 210-829-3104 or 210-829-3997.
+For more information, please visit https://my.uiw.edu/sds/.